 7. Retail stores are under pressure, but remain important

-Traditional retail stores are under increasing pressure, but remain an important part of the omnichannel mix.
+Traditional sports retail business is under increasing pressure, but remains an important part of the omnichannel mix.
 "It is important to give each individual store a purpose," says Thiel.
-In other words, not to present goods uncharitably, but to offer customers a unique experience.
+In other words, not to present goods uncharitably, but to offer customers a unique experience with the sports retail industry.

 8. Supply chains must become more flexible